 During this unprecedented time, Midcoast Maine Community Action continues to build better lives for stronger communities.
-While our offices and classrooms are closed to the public until it is safe to reopen, we continue to further our mission by connecting the community with resources that promote health and quality of life, education and economic independence as a pathway to achieving full potential.
 Below is a brief overview of our operations across several of our key programs.

 Emergency Services staff also help to coordinate housing assistance for homeless, at-risk individuals, and families by providing referrals and access to emergency funds that are available to residents of northern Cumberland, Sagadahoc and Lincoln counties.
 We also provide counseling services, referrals, advocacy, budgeting assistance, and daily living emergency services.